 Purchasing a property or making upgrades to your home is stressful enough.
-You don’t want to have to think about insurance.
+You don't want to have to think about insurance.
 But insurance home inspections are essential if you want to protect your most important asset: your home.
 Don't let these New Year goals of home ownership become overly stressful!
 Read our helpful guide to learn some important factors when considering insurance home inspections.

 Insurance home inspections are used to determine the replacement value of your home.
 The inspector who attends your home will use a combination of software and personal expertise to work out how much it would cost to replace your home.